 Many children, especially after learning about baptism or seeing a baptism service, desire to be baptized.
 This is a wonderful desire, and we encourage children to continue to take strides in their faith.
 At the same time, it is very important for a child to understand what baptism is and to show a desire to live for Jesus.
-Parents of children that are interested in baptism should contact our team at to discuss next steps in seeing their child baptized.
+Because of this, we typically don’t baptize children until they are at least 13 years old.
+Parents with questions about baptism for their children should contact our team at firstname.lastname@example.org.

 SHOULD WE BE BAPTIZED TWICE?

 Many people were baptized prior to accepting Christ as Savior, whether this was through infant baptism, or simply because they did not fully understand the significance of this action.
 If you have become a follower of Jesus since your first baptism, we encourage you to be baptized again, and fully support you in this!